 - 1. Students must begin an examination on time. - a) If a student is unable to be present for an examination due to illness, they must notify the instructor or the departmental office prior to the beginning time of the examination.
-A medical note may be requested at the instructor's discretion.
 Unless such notice is received by the instructor or recorded in the office, make-up examinations need not be given. - b) Any student who is unable to take an exam on the date scheduled may petition the course director for permission to take the exam late.
 The course director will determine if the delay is warranted, and will determine the date for the make-up test.
 The course director may consult with the academic progress and promotion committee.
 The student may be required to submit documents to support the request.
 If approval is given, the exam must be completed successfully prior to the start of the next semester.
 In the event that level II fieldwork follows the semester, the student cannot participate in fieldwork until that semester is completed.
 There may be an exception if the uncompleted course is an elective.
 All students are on the honor code leading up to, during, and after the scheduled tests.